What Do Blacklegged Deer Ticks Look Like?

 Blacklegged deer ticks (Ixodes scapularis) have a flat body with eight legs as adults and nymphs, while the larval stage has six legs.
-They are commonly mistaken for brown dog ticks as they look similar although in most cases, the deer tick is half the size of the American dog tick.
-Female adult blacklegged deer ticks are about 3 to 5 millimeters long and are a reddish brown color until they feed, and then they become engorged up to 10 millimeters long and appear darker in coloring.
+Blacklegged ticks are commonly mistaken for brown dog ticks as they look similar although in most cases, the deer tick is half the size of the American dog tick.
+Female adult blacklegged deer ticks are about 3 to 5 millimeters long and are a reddish-brown color until they feed, and then they become engorged up to 10 millimeters long and appear darker in coloring.
 Male adult deer ticks are smaller than females and maintain their brown coloring.
 The nymphs are 1 to 2 millimeters in length and larvae are less than 1-millimeter long.

 Deer ticks are found in any location where the white-tailed deer is found, their preferred host, although ticks will latch on to pretty much any animal or human to feed.
 They are found in most of the eastern United States in wooded areas.
 They're often hanging out on the tips of grass or leaves, so as an unsuspecting host walks by they can crawl right onto their fur or skin.

 In your home, they can be found anywhere if they hitched a ride in on the dog or a person.
 They may fall off if they haven't become embedded in the skin yet.
-American dog ticks can reproduce and lay eggs indoors but it is uncommon if not impossible for a blacklegged deer tick to do so.
+American dog ticks can reproduce and lay eggs indoors but it is uncommon, if not impossible, for a blacklegged deer tick to do so.

 Preventing deer ticks is difficult, but you can reduce the tick population with the following do-it-yourself methods:

-- Mow lawn frequently
+Mow your lawn frequently.

-- Remove leaves that fall to the ground
+Remove leaves that fall to the ground.

 If your property borders a wooded area, place a three-foot wide barrier of gravel between the lawn and wooded area to reduce tick migration.